-(a) A physician not licensed to practice medicine in this state may provide medical services to a patient located in this state through interstate telemedicine if the following conditions are met:
+(a) A physician not licensed to practice medicine in this state may provide medical services to a patient located in this state through interstate telehealth if the following conditions are met:

-(1) the physician is licensed without restriction to practice medicine in the state from which the physician provides telemedicine services;
+(1) the physician is licensed without restriction to practice medicine in the state from which the physician provides telehealth services;

 (2) the physician has not had a license to practice medicine revoked or restricted in any state or jurisdiction;